Updated: Jun 17

 Who writes letters?
 Okay, once you do this you're going to want to talk about your corporate style!
 This includes your letterhead and envelopes, slips 'with compliments' (you know those little pieces of paper with a quick "Thanks!" message or adding a personal touch to a gift you're sending) and any other company communication as well as your business cards.

 Most definitely, when you try to persuade clients or collaborators that you are the next AirBnb or Instagram, you'll spend a majority of your time on pitch decks.
 You're going to want a beautiful prototype for things like PowerPoint or Keynote that helps you to show your company effectively and reliably at all times.

 Many people run online businesses, but you may be able to grow your organization and create a proper office space at some point, or you may have a street team out to promote an event, or you may need to deliver.
 Your corporate identity extends to your physical office or store, as well as how you also present your employees and other people representing your company.

-It takes time to build a corporate identity and so there's no point in developing something for where you are today — it'll be out of date before it's even made an impact!
+It takes time to build a corporate identity, so there's no point in developing something for where you are today — it'll be out of date before it's even made an impact!
 Instead, let's say over five years, you want to look forward to where you are trying to get to for your business:

 Where do you wish to be in five years from now with your company?

 What's your organization's internal structure, and what do you want your team to appear as?